frankischilling/fce360-enhanced/README.md

 📹 **[Watch Fast Scrolling Demo](https://github.com/frankischilling/fce360-enhanced/raw/main/img/fastScrolling.mp4)** (MP4 video)

 *Note: Click the link above to view the video demonstration.
 GitHub README files don't support embedded video playback.*

 ---

+## What's new (v0.7.6)

+* **New Lua API Functions:** Added **3 powerful new overlay and screenshot functions** for full-screen operations and automated screenshots!

+  * **Overlay Screen Functions:**
+    * `clearscreen()` - Clears entire overlay screen
+      * Returns: Nothing
+      * Clears all pixels in the overlay buffer to transparent (0)
+      * Useful for full-screen clear operations before redrawing
+      * More efficient than clearing with `clearrect()` for entire screen
+      * Sets overlay dirty flag to trigger redraw
+    * `fillscreen(color)` - Fills entire screen with specified color
+      * Parameters: color (integer, 0x00-0x3F)
+      * Returns: Nothing
+      * Fills all pixels in the overlay buffer with the specified color
+      * Respects blending modes set by `setdrawmode()`
+      * Useful for screen overlays, fade effects, and full-screen color fills
+      * More efficient than filling with `fillrect()` for entire screen
+      * Sets overlay dirty flag to trigger redraw

+  * **Screenshot Function:**
+    * `screenshot(filename)` - Takes screenshot with optional custom filename
+      * Parameters: filename (optional string, auto-generated if nil)
+      * Returns: String (filename of saved screenshot)
+      * If filename provided, saves to that name (adds .png extension if missing)
+      * If filename is nil or not provided, uses auto-generated name (e.g., "Game - 1.png")
+      * Screenshots are saved to `game:\snaps` directory
+      * Returns the saved filename (without full path) for confirmation
+      * Useful for automated screenshots, recording, and script-controlled captures
+      * Screenshots include all overlays and Lua-drawn content

+* **Text Rendering Improvements:**
+  * **Changed text drawing behavior:** Text now renders over existing content instead of clearing background
+    * `drawtext()` and `drawtextwh()` no longer clear the area where text is drawn
+    * Text can now overlay colors, fills, and other content smoothly
+    * Makes text rendering smoother and allows for more creative overlay effects
+    * Text still respects blending modes set by `setdrawmode()`
+    * Improves visual quality when text is drawn over colored backgrounds

+* **Screenshot Functionality Fixes and Enhancements:**
+  * **Fixed screenshot saving issues:**
+    * Fixed 0-byte screenshot files (removed redundant file creation)
+    * Fixed missing data in custom-named screenshots
+    * Ensured XBuf points to correct frame buffer for screenshots
+  * **Changed screenshot keybind:** From left stick click to right stick click
+    * Right stick click now takes screenshots
+    * Prevents accidental screenshots during gameplay
+  * **Fixed screenshot directory:** Now uses `game:\snaps` directory
+    * Screenshots are saved to the correct location
+    * Directory is automatically created if it doesn't exist
+  * **Fixed screenshot filename format:** Now includes spaces (e.g., "Game - 1.png" instead of "Game-1.png")
+    * Matches standard screenshot naming convention
+    * More readable and consistent with other emulators
+  * **Optimized first screenshot lag:**
+    * Pre-initializes directory path in `FCEU_LuaGui()` to eliminate first-screenshot lag
+    * Caches directory path calculation and existence checks
+    * Screenshots now save instantly without frame drops
+  * **Fixed accidental screenshots when opening console:**
+    * Screenshot no longer triggers when using left stick + right stick combo (console toggle)
+    * Console toggle combo is detected and screenshot is suppressed
+    * Prevents unwanted screenshots when opening Lua console

+* **Technical Enhancements:**
+  * Pre-initialize screenshot directory in `FCEU_LuaGui()` to eliminate first-screenshot lag
+  * Cache directory path calculation and existence checks for performance
+  * Ensure XBuf points to correct frame buffer for screenshots (uses `s_frameXBuf`)
+  * Prevent screenshot trigger when console toggle combo is active
+  * All new functions registered in both `InitLua()` and `EnsureLuaInit()`

+* **Documentation:**
+  * All functions added to appropriate sections in table of contents
+  * Complete API documentation with parameters, returns, notes, and multiple examples
+  * Test scripts provided for all new functions:
+    * `test_clearscreen.lua` - Comprehensive clearscreen() tests
+    * `test_fillscreen.lua` - Comprehensive fillscreen() tests with fade effects
+    * `test_screenshot.lua` - Screenshot function tests with custom filenames

+* **Includes Previous Features:**
+  * All v0.7.5 features: sleepframes(), gettime(), gettimedelta(), getscreensize(), getcolorrgb(), getpalettecolor(), setpalettecolor(), getnescolor(), blendcolors()
+  * All v0.7.4 features: isframeadvancing(), isrewinding(), isfastforwarding(), getgamegeniecode(), decodegamegenie(), getframecount(), getelapsedtime(), getelapsedframes()
+  * All v0.7.3 features: getromsize(), getprgsize(), getchrsize(), getmapper(), getmapperstring(), hasbattery()
+  * All v0.7.2 features: getromname(), pressbutton(), releasebutton(), and input recording functions
+  * All v0.7.1 features: Text measurement and rotation API functions
+  * All v0.7.0 features: ROM counter display
+  * All prior features from v0.6.1–v0.6.9

+---